rsonny89/ProcessManagement/README.md

 ```

-This mode walks you through how the scheduler operates on each cycle and displays the current ready queue order based on the scheduling algorithm.
+This mode walks you through how the queue operates on each cycle and displays the current ready queue order based on the scheduling algorithm.
 Keep pressing enter to walk through each step until it's down or press `ctrl-c` to exit.

 At the end of each finished cycle, it shows a calculation of the amount of CPU utilized: